craftcms/docs/docs/commerce/3.x/upgrading.md

 Commerce 3 adds a *Categories Relationship Type* field for choosing how designated purchasable categories may be used to match a discount or sale promotion.
 Its options are “Source”, “Target”, and “Either”.
 (See the Craft CMS [Relations](https://docs.craftcms.com/v3/relations.html) page for more on what each means.)

 Commerce 2 used discount categories as the “Source” for discount matches, and existing discounts are migrated from Commerce 2 with that option selected.
-It’s important to consider the relationship type as work with discounts in Commerce 3 since the *Categories Relationship Type* can impact how discounts are applied and its default match type is “Either”.
+It’s important to consider the relationship type as you work with discounts in Commerce 3 since the *Categories Relationship Type* can impact how discounts are applied and its default match type is “Either”.